loelschlaeger/ino/cran-comments.md

+* Please don't use "T" or "F" as vector names.

+Reply: We changed the variable name 'T' to 'Tp'.

 * Uses the superseded package: 'doSNOW'.
 You cannot switch to doParallel?

 Reply: We use 'doSNOW' because we want to print computation progress via the 'progress' package in a parallelized for-loop.
 There seems to be no simple alternative at the moment, including 'doParallel'.